amirdew/CollectionViewPagingLayout/README.md

 ## About
-CollectionViewPagingLayout is a simple but powerful tool for making complex layouts for your UICollectionView.
+CollectionViewPagingLayout is a simple but powerful class that lets you make complex layouts for your UICollectionView.
-The implementation is very simple, there is a custom `UICollectionViewLayout` that gives you the ability to apply transforms on the cells.
+The implementation is quite simple.
+A custom `UICollectionViewLayout` gives you the ability to apply transforms to the cells.
-No inheritance or anything like that.
+No UICollectionView inheritance or anything like that.
 See [How to use](https://github.com/amirdew/CollectionViewPagingLayout#how-to-use) for more details.